Transport-Protocol/CaDS-JS-Playground/README.md

 # CaDS-JS-Playground
 A Playground to test and create basic examples

-Also a c9 workspace example and the homepage of http://scimbe.de
+Also a c9 workspace example and a homepage approach of http://scimbe.de

 ## Install and start
 $ npm install